asg017/sqlite-vec/site/features/vec0.md

 ```

 In the `vec0` constructor, the `genre`, `num_reviews`, `mean_rating`, and
-`contains_violence` columns are metadata columns, with their specified type.
+`contains_violence` columns are metadata columns, with their specified types.

 A sample KNN query on this table could look like: